Setting the Stage: Text-Driven Scene-Consistent Image Generation: Experiments

-Furthermore, the impact of the proposed geometry-guided attention loss can be observed in Table~\ref{tab:ABStudyofAttentionLoss}, which highlights its role in enhancing the coherence of generated scenes.
+\textbf{Correspondence-Guided Attention Loss.} Furthermore, the impact of the proposed correspondence-guided attention loss can be observed in Table~\ref{tab:ABStudyofAttentionLoss}, which highlights its role in enhancing the coherence of generated scenes.
 With the attention loss, the model achieves improvements on both scene alignment and text--image alignment metrics, with G2.5F-SA increasing by 0.279 and G2.5F-TIA increasing by 1.07, which demonstrates its ability to maintain stable spatial relationships within the scene.
-In addition, we provide a visual comparison of generations with and without the proposed geometry-guided attention loss and analyze the attention maps from the designated mid-level block used to compute the loss, as shown in Figure~\ref{fig:attn_map_comparison}. $\tilde{A}_0$ denotes the attention map between each pixel of the target scene and the input image, while $\tilde{A}_1$ denotes the attention map between each pixel of the scene image and the target image; brighter regions indicate higher correlation at the corresponding positions.
+In addition, we provide a visual comparison of generations with and without the proposed correspondence-guided attention loss and analyze the attention maps from the designated mid-level block used to compute the loss, as shown in Figure~\ref{fig:attn_map_comparison}. $\tilde{A}_0$ denotes the aggregated cross-view attention map for the target image (view 0), while $\tilde{A}_1$ enotes the aggregated cross-view attention map for the scene image (view 1); brighter regions indicate higher correlation at the corresponding positions.
 With the attention loss, the attention maps highlight spatially corresponding regions in both images, indicating that the network has learned to focus on areas crucial for maintaining scene consistency.
-These observations collectively demonstrate that the attention loss not only improves visual scene consistency but also guides the model to attend to geometrically relevant background regions.
+These observations collectively demonstrate that the attention loss not only improves visual scene consistency but also guides the model to attend to structurally relevant background regions.